rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 // Find an authorized key by owner name public AuthorizedKey getAuthorizedKeyByOwner(String ownerName) {
     // Returns the most recent active authorization for the given owner }

+// Get an authorized key by its public key (v1.0.6+) public AuthorizedKey getAuthorizedKeyByPublicKey(String publicKey) {
+    // Returns the most recent authorization record for the given public key
+    // Used for RBAC validation and caller identification }

 // Delete a specific authorized key by public key